statisticalbiotechnology/cb2030/questions/multiplehypothesistesting.md

 1. The article stressed that q value is not the probability of a feature being a false positive as the q value accounts for the fact that decisions are made for m features simultaneously.
 What exactly is the difference between the two estimates and when would it be necessary to also estimate the probability of a feature being false positive?
 > FDRs are used to isolate sets of features.
 If we are only interested in one single feature, we might want to calculate its posterior probability.
 This is known as posterior error probability (PEP) or local-FDR.

+2. When we talk about FDR, we are only actually talking about false positive rates, right?
+> No a False positive rate is something entierly different.
+FPR is the fraction of null features under the treshold, a definition very close to a p-value.